Skip to main content

 For the system to function correctly, attach the Controller to your avatar’s Spine and the Battery to the Chest.
 This specific configuration is essential for optimal performance.

+If you’re using our KOR kit (bought in world), the battery is included.
 If you prefer, Nanite Systems Batteries are also compatible.
 Some KOR systems have built-in batteries in the controllers, simplifying the process even further.

-Once the Controller is correctly attached, initiate the system by using the command !boot or|boot.
-This will activate the system from the 'Offline State' to 'Online State'.
+Once the Controller is correctly attached, initiate the system by using the command !boot or |boot.
+This will activate the system from the ‘Offline State’ to ‘Online State’.
 For more detailed instructions and additional commands, refer to our Command Reference guide.

 If you’re using a Nanite Systems Battery, wait for the probe process to complete.
 This ensures the controller accurately reads the battery capacity before you initiate the boot-up.
 Look for the specific indicator that signals you’re ready to boot.